The Quality of the Nation’s Groundwater: Progress on a National Survey

 USGS Fact Sheet, NAWQA Groundwater Studies: Principal Aquifer Surveys

-Technical announcements for nine aquifers studied:
+Technical announcements for some of the aquifers studied:

-NEW: Rio Grande aquifer system (western U.S.)
+Rio Grande aquifer system (western U.S.)

-NEW: Glacial aquifer system (northern U.S.)
+Glacial aquifer system (northern U.S.)

-NEW: Cambrian Ordovician aquifer system (north central U.S.)
+Cambrian Ordovician aquifer system (north central U.S.)

-NEW: Piedmont and Blue Ridge crystalline-rock aquifers (eastern U.S.)
+Piedmont and Blue Ridge crystalline-rock aquifers (eastern U.S.)